 The Distributed Processing Module uses multiple copies of GoldSim running on multiple machines (and/or multiple processors or cores within a single machine) to share the computational burden of a Monte Carlo simulation.

-A distributed processing simulation is controlled by a single Master GoldSim executable.
-The Master executable is a version of GoldSim running on one machine which has the Distributed Processing Module enabled.
-Through a dialog accessed via a menu item, the Master can create connections with multiple Slaves.
+A distributed processing simulation is controlled by a single Controller GoldSim executable.
+The Controller executable is a version of GoldSim running on one machine which has the Distributed Processing Module enabled.
+Through a dialog accessed via a menu item, the Controller can create connections with multiple Clients.

-The Master assigns and sends individual realizations to the Slave processes.
-Each Slave process carries out its assigned realization, sends the results to the Master, and then makes itself available to work on another realization.
-Once all of the realizations have been completed, the Master combines all of the results into a single GoldSim file just as if the entire simulation had been carried out on the Master’s machine.
+The Controller assigns and sends individual realizations to the Client processes.
+Each Client process carries out its assigned realization, sends the results to the Controller, and then makes itself available to work on another realization.
+Once all of the realizations have been completed, the Controller combines all of the results into a single GoldSim file just as if the entire simulation had been carried out on the Controller’s machine.

-The GoldSim model file (and other required files such as linked spreadsheets) need not be present on machines running Slave processes.
-The Master automatically transfers any necessary files to the Slave machines.
+The GoldSim model file (and other required files such as linked spreadsheets) need not be present on machines running Client processes.
+The Controller automatically transfers any necessary files to the Client machines.

-When running as a Slave process, GoldSim is run in a special mode.
-Rather than launching GoldSim in the traditional manner on the machine running the Slave, a GoldSim Slave is launched from the command line (this can be done using a Windows shortcut or the Run option on the Windows Start menu).
-Alternatively, the process of starting Slaves can be automated by installing the GoldSim Slave Manager on machines which will act as Slaves.
-When running in Slave mode, you cannot view or edit a GoldSim model.
-The only function that a Slave serves is to receive, process, and send back realizations sent to it by a Master.
-Note that slaves do not require purchase of a separate GoldSim license, since the free GoldSim Player can act as a slave.
+When running as a Client process, GoldSim is run in a special mode.
+Rather than launching GoldSim in the traditional manner on the machine running the Client, a GoldSim Client is launched from the command line (this can be done using a Windows shortcut or the Run option on the Windows Start menu).
+When running in Client mode, you cannot view or edit a GoldSim model.
+The only function that a Client serves is to receive, process, and send back realizations sent to it by the Controller.
+Note that Clients do not require purchase of a separate GoldSim license, since the free GoldSim Player can act as a Client.

 - Download the GoldSim Distributed Processing Module User's Guide